jackshiels/bananai/README.md

 BananAI is the application of deep learning to banana ripeness, using image recognition to determine when a banana is best to eat.
 In combination with an Arduino BLE 33 Sense, BananAI is deployed on a banana stand to provide an immediate indication of when to consume, and for monitoring ripeness in a shop setting.
 The following document describes how BananAI came to be, and outlines the steps taken in its development.
 Instructions on how to deploy are also provided.

+The GitHub repository can be found [here](https://github.com/jackshiels/bananai).

+The final two category Edge Impulse model can be cloned from [here](https://studio.edgeimpulse.com/public/215222/latest).

+An Excel spreadsheet with links to each version of the Edge Impulse projects can be found [here](https://github.com/jackshiels/bananai/blob/main/Data/DataCounts.xlsx).

 # Contents
 * Research question
 * Project outline